Small-Bodies-Node/sbn-survey-image-service/readme.md

 - The codebase is operated using bash scripts that begin with the `_` underscore character
 - Prerequisites for local development:
-  - Your choice of database backend, e.g., sqlite3, or a running postgresql server with credentials to read/write
+  - Your choice of database backend, e.g., sqlite3, or a running postgresql server with credentials to read/write.
+    - Consider using separate credentials for production and database maintenance.
+    - A production instance will only need "select" permissions on the `image` table.
   - python (& pip) v3.6+
 - Clone the repo locally:
   ```